milenachrostek/ALK_SeleniumPython/README.md

 <!-- * [License](#license) -->
 ### General Information
 - Website: http://automationpractice.com
 - The purpose of project is to test selected website functionalities.
-The Page Object Pattern and Data Driven Test (DDT) were used and 6 test cases were created.
+The Page Object Pattern was used and 6 test cases were created.
 ### Technologies Used
 - Data Driven Test
 - Page Object